Haivision/srt/docs/bonding-intro.md

 srt_connect(conngrp, &sa2, sizeof sa2);
 ```

-HOWEVER, this method can be so easily used in non-blocking mode, as here
+IMPORTANT: This method can be easily used in non-blocking mode, as
 you don't have to wait for the connection to be established.
 If you do
 this in the blocking mode, the first `srt_connect` call will block
 until the connection is established.
 While it can be done this way,